-- The remaining 25% of loan funds may be used to pay utilities, gas for business vehicles, transportation, lease and/or interest on mortgage payments and auto loans for a vehicle used to perform the company’s business prior to Feb.
+- The remaining 40% of loan funds may be used to pay utilities, gas for business vehicles, transportation, lease and/or interest on mortgage payments on real or personal property and auto loans for a vehicle used to perform the company’s business prior to Feb.
 12, 2020 (no principal payments).

-The loan term is two years, with an interest rate of 1%.
+The loan term is a minimum of five years and maximum of 10 years (unless the loan predated the enactment of the PPPF Act, in which case the loan is two years, unless the borrower and lender agree to extend), with an interest rate of 1%.
 The lender will determine the loan amount based upon a multiplier of 2.5 times the applicant’s average monthly payroll costs based upon the trailing 12-month period ending prior to the date of the loan, with a maximum loan amount of $10 million.
 Payroll costs are limited to compensation for a single employee to be no more than $100,000 in annual pay.

-Loan payments are deferred for six months, and the principal of the loan (to the extent used to pay payroll costs, mortgage interest, rent or utilities of the nonprofit) and accrued interest within the six month payment deferral period can be forgiven if the borrower limits salary reductions to no more than 25% and maintains staffing levels for eight weeks after getting the loan.
-The amount of forgiveness cannot exceed the principal loan amount plus interest within the six month payment deferral period.
+Loan payments are deferred for six months from the date of determination of forgiveness or 10 months if forgiveness is not sought, and the principal of the loan (to the extent used to pay payroll costs, mortgage interest, rent or utilities of the nonprofit) and accrued interest within the six month payment deferral period can be forgiven if the borrower limits salary reductions to no more than 25% and maintains staffing levels for eight weeks after getting the loan.
+The amount of forgiveness cannot exceed the principal loan amount plus interest within the payment deferral period.
 The amount of loan forgiveness will be reduced proportionally by any reduction in the borrower’s workforce and will be reduced dollar for dollar by a reduction of more than 25% of any employee’s prior quarter’s compensation.
-If a borrower has already furloughed employees due to COVID-19, employers are encouraged to rehire them by not being penalized for having a reduced payroll at the beginning of the initial eight-week period after the loan’s origination date.
+If a borrower has already furloughed employees due to COVID-19, employers are encouraged to rehire them by not being penalized for having a reduced payroll at the beginning of the initial period after the loan’s origination date.